 1. First, you’ll need to sauté the aromatics for the vegan queso.
 In a large pot or dutch oven, add the olive oil, onions and a dash of salt.
 Saute over medium-high heat for about 5 minutes or until the onions are soft and golden.

 2. Add the garlic and butternut squash, and stir around for a minute.
 Then, pour in the broth, bring to a boil, lower to a simmer, and cover for 10 minutes.

 3. While the butternut squash is simmering, add the raw cashews, nutritional yeast, white miso, dijon mustard, lemon juice, and garlic powder to a high speed blender (like a Vitamix or Ninja).

-4. Spoon the contents of the pot (the butternut squash mixture) into the high speed blender.
-Blend until completely smooth and creamy.
+4. Spoon the butternut squash mixture from the pot into the high speed blender.
+Blend until smooth and creamy.

 5. Taste, and add ½ tsp salt.
 Then, taste again.
 Add another ½ tsp salt, if needed.

 6. Pour the vegan cheese sauce back into the pot.

 7. Add the can of Rotel to the vegan cheese sauce.
 Mix together.
 Taste, and adjust seasonings, if needed (salt? lemon juice?).

 8. Serve.
-If you prefer it a little warmer, warm over low heat for a few minutes, stirring occasionally.
+If you prefer your queso a little warmer, warm over low heat for a few minutes, stirring occasionally.